From silos to squads: Building an organization focused on equitable collaboration

 Using a community structure for asynchronous work and resources

-Having an online community learning platform as a product encourages us to, for lack of a better term, eat our own dog food.
+Having an online community learning platform as a product encourages us to use our own platform for connection and collaboration.
 One way we go about online collaboration is through a community dedicated to Participate staff resources and information.
 Weekly All Hands meeting topics, DEI resources and learning experiences, our product roadmap, new hire guides, schedules for quarterly meetings, meeting recordings and our staff handbook can all be found in our organization’s online community.
 Rather than relying on various Google Drive folders and Slack channels, staff members are encouraged to use the community for asynchronous discussion forums and to post community announcements about exciting things happening within the organization.
 We wanted to meet staff members where they are — inside the platform — in a way that’s engaging to them.
 Consider the informal spaces your organization can leverage for resource sharing and discussions on areas of interest.
 Relying on tools outside of the traditional work communications of Slack and email can encourage fresh perspectives and engaging collaboration outside of the regular workflow.

 Image of Participate staff community feed